nodejs/node/doc/api/globals.md

 > Stability: 1.0 - Early development.

 A browser-compatible implementation of [`sessionStorage`][].
 Data is stored in memory, with a storage quota of 10 MB.
+`sessionStorage` data persists within the current browser process and only for the duration of the current page session, not across page refreshes or different browser tabs, windows, or server-side rendering (SSR) contexts.
 Any modification of this data outside of the Web Storage API is not supported.
 Enable this API with the [`--experimental-webstorage`][] CLI flag.